At a glance: Democratic presidential primary results and state delegate counts

-(Reuters) - Former Vice President Joe Biden was off to a quick start on Tuesday, picking up early wins in two of the six states holding contests in the race to select the Democratic presidential nominee to take on Republican President Donald Trump in November.
+(Reuters) - Former Vice President Joe Biden was off to a quick start on Tuesday, picking up early wins in three of the six states holding contests in the race to select the Democratic presidential nominee to take on Republican President Donald Trump in November.

 Biden and Senator Bernie Sanders of Vermont are in a two-way battle for the party’s nod.
 A candidate needs at least 1,991 delegates to secure the nomination, and Biden led the delegate count heading into Tuesday’s contests.